norwegianredcross/devcontainer-toolbox/.devcontainer/devcontainer-readme.md

 ### Delete and rebuild the devcontainer

-If you want to start over, you can delete the devcontainer and let the setup script create a new one.
+If you want to start over, you can delete the devcontainer and then just start vscode as usual. vscode will then automatically build and start the container again.
 This is usefull if you have tested stuff and just want to start over.

 First exit vscode, then run the script below.